Collect PDQ Connect Event Logs (Windows)

-In some cases you may wish to create an event viewer file with specific PDQ Connect information, provide troubleshooting logs for a support ticket, or would like to filter PDQ events in event viewer.
+In some cases you may wish to create a diagnostic file with specific PDQ Connect information, provide troubleshooting logs for a support ticket, or would like to filter PDQ events in event viewer.

 You can gather the event logs and other troubleshooting information using one of the following methods.